ashiphsayyad32/Zenimax-microservice-app/node-service/README.md

 - dotenv - Environment variables
 - mysql2 - MySQL client
 - axios - HTTP client for making requests to other microservices

+## CI/CD Pipeline

+This service uses GitHub Actions for continuous integration and deployment:

+### Pipeline Features

+- **Automated Testing**: Runs unit tests to ensure code quality
+- **Docker Build**: Creates a Docker image for the service
+- **Security Scanning**: Uses Trivy to scan for vulnerabilities in the Docker image
+- **ECR Deployment**: Pushes the Docker image to Amazon ECR
+- **EKS Deployment**: Deploys the service to Amazon EKS

+### Pipeline Workflow

+1. The pipeline can be triggered manually from the GitHub Actions tab
+2. The Terraform infrastructure deployment must be completed first
+3. After completion, it can optionally trigger the Java service pipeline

+### Running the Pipeline

+1. Go to the GitHub Actions tab in the repository
+2. Select the "Node.js Service CI/CD Pipeline" workflow
+3. Click "Run workflow"
+4. Choose whether to trigger the Java service pipeline after completion
+5. Click "Run workflow" to start the process

+The pipeline will build, test, and deploy the Node.js service to the EKS cluster.